TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

-Now we have a trained autoencoder with a low reconstruction loss, and each feature is sparse---it only activates on a tiny fraction of input tokens.
+Now we have a trained autoencoder with a low reconstruction loss, and each feature is sparse—it only activates on a tiny fraction of input tokens.

 But what we want is each input feature to be